West Pennant Hills

 West Pennant Hills has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified thirteen projects that could affect this region.
-Notable projects include the Pennant Hills Road and North Rocks Road Intersection Upgrade, the development at 154-158 Castle Hill Road Cherrybrook, Highforest by Mirvac, and the Cherrybrook Precinct Rezoning Proposal.
-The following list details those most likely to be relevant.
+AreaSearch has identified 14 projects likely affecting this region.
+Notable ones include the Pennant Hills Road and North Rocks Road Intersection Upgrade, the development at 154-158 Castle Hill Road Cherrybrook, Highforest by Mirvac, and the Cherrybrook Precinct Rezoning Proposal.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.